vizartid/Vizart-Design-Portofolio/replit.md

 - ✓ Made navbar transparent at top, with card wrapper and margin when scrolled
 - ✓ Added smooth transitions for navbar container transform with rounded corners
 - ✓ Navbar now has white card background with shadow when scrolled, transparent when at top
+- ✓ Improved scroll detection with smooth transitions (700ms duration)
+- ✓ Enhanced navigation buttons to be larger when scrolled for better usability
+- ✓ Added consistent background styling for Home/Works buttons with hover effects
+- ✓ Optimized navbar scaling and positioning with requestAnimationFrame for smooth performance
 - ✓ Enhanced navbar transitions with scroll direction detection and smoother animations
 - ✓ Added scale transformations and improved duration/easing for professional feel
 - ✓ Navbar elements properly scale down/up with scroll state changes